moledoc/moledoc/pensieve/README.md

 	* Why do you want to achieve that goal?
 What is the purpose of this goal?
 	* How are you going to achieve this goal?
 What methods/materials etc are you going to use to achieve this goal?
 	* When are you going to work towards this goal?
 What time is reserved for advancing towards this goal?
+* Expertise boils down to fast and accurate pattern matching
+* Don't put yourself down, especially if you get positive feedback, regardless of your cv/age/etc: skills and qualifications aren't fully reflected from a piece of paper/apperance.
+* If someone compliments you, then it's rude not to accept it.
+Just accept it and say 'Thank You'.
+	* If they compliment you, then it's their opinion.
+Just own the compliment.
+* It is important to know your team, so that you could lead them better.
+	* background, opinions, apperance, interests, hobbies etc

 ## Author